jadupl2/jadupl2.github.io/_pages/man/sadm-template-sh.md

 which one you need for the script you're starting.
 ![sadm_template_sh_main_process.png](/assets/img/sadm_template_sh_main_process.png "main_process() Template functions")

-- The '**process_servers()**' can be use where you need to perform action based on the content of the server database.
-This function, demonstrate how to access the information in the server database.
-It actually build a list of all active server (active field set to true) and test the 'ssh' to each of the servers.
+- In the Shell Script template, you will also find a function that demonstrate how to access the information in the server database.
+The '**process_servers()**' can be use when you need to perform action based on the content of the server database.
+It actually build a list of all active systems (active field set to true) and test the 'ssh' to each of the servers.
 To use it, just remove the '#' in front of the 'process_server' line.
 Running the script won't harm anything, so can run it to see it in action.
 {: .text-justify}

 <br>